deriveitCreator/deriveit/README.md

 	- `layout.tsx`
 	- `page.tsx`
 	- `variables.scss`
-	- `components`: stores some home-page components
+	- `global_components`: stores some home-page components
 	- `mainStyles`: this folder stores all the different designs for the main part of the homepage.
 By 'main part', I mean excluding footer.
 	- `[topic]`: when you select a particular topic in the home page, this is the folder you are routed to.
 	- `infoStore`: store website info that is not found in other folders; all the article content is stored here.